A man and a woman are working together on an IT security project

 certifications

-Want to know where your organization stands?
-Our security experts help you assess your situation and plan your next steps.
+Want to understand where your organisation stands?
+Our security experts will support you in assessing your current position and defining the next steps.

 Frequently asked questions.

-What is cyber security debt — and why is it critical right now?
+What are cyber security debts, and why are they critical now?

-What is the difference between vulnerability management and patch management?
+What’s the difference between vulnerability and patch management?

-What does a SOC/NextGen Cyber Defense offer when prevention fails?
+What does a SOC / next‑gen cyber defence deliver when prevention fails?

-What is cyber security debt — and why is it critical right now?
+What are cyber security debts, and why are they critical now?

-Typical warning signs include: incomplete asset visibility (not knowing exactly what is running), recurring “critical” findings in scans, a large number of end-of-life systems, admin and user accounts without MFA, too many exceptions (“just for now …”), and a lack of traceability for who patches which systems and when.
-Long time-to-patch and missing prioritization by business risk are also strong indicators.
-A pragmatic starting point is a structured inventory (assets, identities, vulnerabilities, network segments) plus a remediation backlog with clear owners and deadlines.
+Typical signs include limited visibility of assets, not having a clear understanding of what is actually in use, recurring critical findings in scans, a high number of end‑of‑life systems, and admin or user accounts without multi‑factor authentication.
+Frequent exceptions (“just this once…”) and a lack of accountability over who patches which systems, and when, also point to deeper issues.
+Long patching cycles and a lack of prioritisation based on business risk are further strong indicators.
+A practical starting point is a structured baseline assessment covering assets, identities, vulnerabilities and network segments, combined with a clearly prioritised action backlog with defined owners and timelines.

-NIS2 applies to organizations with 50 or more employees or annual revenue of €10 million or more in critical and important sectors — from energy and healthcare to digital infrastructure and manufacturing.
-Important: even organizations not directly regulated may face requirements through supply chain obligations and customer security requirements.
-Bechtle’s NIS2 Assessment provides a precise classification.
+NIS2 applies to organisations with 50 or more employees or annual revenues of €10 million in critical and important sectors, ranging from energy and healthcare to digital infrastructure and manufacturing.
+Importantly, even organisations that are not directly regulated may still be affected, as requirements can cascade through supply chains and customer security expectations.
+A clear assessment can be provided through Bechtle’s NIS2 Assessment.

-What is the difference between vulnerability management and patch management?
+What’s the difference between vulnerability and patch management?

-Patch management is the operational process of applying updates (finding, testing, deploying) to close known vulnerabilities.
-Vulnerability management is the overarching, continuous process: identifying, assessing, prioritizing, and remediating vulnerabilities (via patches, configuration changes, or mitigations) and monitoring their status.
-The key point: many risks arise not only from missing patches but also from misconfigurations, exposed services, or shadow IT — which is why vulnerability management encompasses far more than simple update handling.
+Patch management focuses on the operational deployment of updates, identifying, testing and rolling them out to address known vulnerabilities.
+Vulnerability management is the broader, continuous process, identifying, assessing, prioritising and remediating vulnerabilities, whether through patching, configuration changes or other mitigation measures, and monitoring their status over time.
+Crucially, many risks don’t stem from missing patches alone, but also from misconfigurations, exposed services or shadow IT, which is why vulnerability management goes far beyond simple update handling.

-What does a SOC/NextGen Cyber Defense offer when prevention fails?
+What does a SOC / next‑gen cyber defence deliver when prevention fails?

-When attacks get through despite preventive measures, early detection and fast response are critical.
-A SOC consolidates monitoring, alerting, analysis, and coordinated incident response — ideally with automation for standard scenarios (e.g., locking accounts, isolating endpoints).
-Especially in the face of AI-amplified social engineering and increasing event volumes, the ability to correlate signals and set priorities is essential.
-The goal is not “zero incidents” but shorter time-to-detect and time-to-respond, along with clean lessons-learned loops for sustainable hardening.
+When attacks get through despite preventive measures, early detection and rapid response become critical.
+A Security Operations Center (SOC) brings together monitoring, alerting, analysis and coordinated incident response, supported by automation for standard scenarios, such as locking accounts or isolating endpoints.
+With the rise of AI‑driven social engineering and ever‑increasing event volumes, the ability to correlate signals and set clear priorities is becoming essential.
+The goal is not to eliminate incidents altogether, but to reduce time to detect and time to respond, and to establish effective feedback loops that continuously strengthen your security posture.